icarus5851/odin-recipes/README.md

 # odin-recipes
-# this was my first project in html
+This is my first project in web development.
-#  it is a recipe website
+It is a recipe website.
+It was given as an assignment to me on The Odin Project Foundations Course.
+I have used basic html syntaxes and a bit of css(to make the website look a bit better).